andrew/ultimate-awesome/README.md

 - [awesome-ai-newsletters](https://github.com/alternbits/awesome-ai-newsletters) - A curated list of top best AI Related Newsletters and ai agents newsletters.
 - [awesome-community-curated-nlp](https://github.com/alvations/awesome-community-curated-nlp) - Community Curated NLP List.
 - [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
 It mainly serves as an orientation for new lab folks.
 It may be biased towards my lab interest.
-- [awesome-hpc](https://github.com/dstdev/awesome-hpc) - A collection of Awesome HPC software and tools.
 - [Awesome-Efficient-AIGC](https://github.com/Efficient-ML/Awesome-Efficient-AIGC) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-python-machine-learning-resources](https://github.com/HanXinzi-AI/awesome-python-machine-learning-resources) - A collection of awesome machine learning and deep learning Python libraries&tools. 热门实用机器学习和深入学习Python库和工具的集合.
 - [awesome-bikeprojects](https://github.com/mltbnz/awesome-bikeprojects) - A curated list of awesome projects around the bicycle 🚲.
 - [freebies-hub](https://github.com/zcraber/freebies-hub) - Curated list of some super-useful but not-so-popular websites which offer FREE images, vectors, videos, music, templates etc.
-- [awesome-linux-apps](https://github.com/cuongndc9/awesome-linux-apps) - 🚀 A list of awesome applications for 🐧 Linux distributions.
 - [awesome-policy-as-code](https://github.com/hysnsec/awesome-policy-as-code) - A curated list of policy-as-code resources like blogs, videos, and tools to practice on for learning Policy-as-Code.
 - [awesome-infinidash](https://github.com/joenash/awesome-infinidash) - An awesome list for the awe-inspiring power of Infinidash, an imaginary product. .
 - [awesome-emulators-simulators](https://github.com/mcicolella/awesome-emulators-simulators) - A curated list of software emulators and simulators of PCs, home computers, mainframes, consoles, robots and much more.